steventwheeler/kani-world-docs/docs/gameplay/battle-mechanics.md

 every 1 stamina a Kani has 3 hit points.
 Finally, special charge and fatigue are both set to 0 initially.

-The battle consists of rounds with each Kani taking turns to hit until 1 no longer has hp left.
+The battle consists of rounds with each Kani taking turns to hit until one of them no longer has hp left.
 For every hit the opponent has a chance to block.
 The value of the hit is derived from a roll (usually d6) and the Kani’s attack value.
 The defender's block is calculated by a roll (usually d6) and their defense value.
-If the hit is greater than the block, the difference is taken from the hp.
+If the hit is greater than the block, the difference is taken from the defender's hp.
 Each hit and block incurs attack and defense fatigue if the value of the attack/defense is greater than the Kani’s stamina - the theory being they don’t have the stamina to consistently hit/block at such a level.
 This fatigue reduces the value of attack or defense over a number of rounds by a percentage of the difference between attack and stamina or defense and stamina.

-Defense fatigues if greater than 1, attack if greater than 5.
-The amount reduced is a percentage of the difference.
-The greater the difference the greater the reduction, the lower the difference the lower the reduction.
-(I use the terms defense and attack because these values can change, wrestle and power do not change throughout the battle).
 The fatigue formula is:

 ```
 fatigue = (def - stam) * ((def - stam)/100).